nikskiz/cloudformation-ap-build/README.md

 # Base Requirements

 * Fork the public repo of the app (https://github.com/AssemblyPayments/simple-go-web-app)
-  * Repo has been forked and new code added to accomidate for database connectivity. https://github.com/nikskiz/simple-go-web-app
+  * Repo has been forked and new code added to accommodate for database connectivity. https://github.com/nikskiz/simple-go-web-app

 Use Linux Instances (We don't use Windows)
   * Used ECS Solution (AWS Linux Based)